zoharyips/zoharyips.github.io/pages/document.md

     variable | description
     :- | :-
-    .url\n`url` | The url of your site as it is configured in the _config.yml.
+    .url | `url` The url of your site as it is configured in the _config.yml.
     .time | The current time (when you run the jekyll command).
     .pages | A list of all Pages.
     .posts | A reverse chronological list of all Posts.
     .tags.TAG | The list of all Posts with tag TAG.
-    .categories\n.CATEGORY | The list of all Posts in category CATEGORY.
+    .categories<br/>.CATEGORY | The list of all Posts in category CATEGORY.
-    .data\n`_data` | A list containing the data loaded from the YAML files located in the _data directory.
+    .data | `_data` A list containing the data loaded from the YAML files located in the _data directory.
     .collections | A list of all the collections (including posts).
     .documents | A list of all the documents in every collection.
-    .related\n_posts | If the page being processed is a Post, this contains a list of up to ten related Posts.
+    .related _posts | If the page being processed is a Post, this contains a list of up to ten related Posts.
 By default, these are the ten most recent posts.
 For high quality but slow to compute results, run the jekyll command with the --lsi (latent semantic indexing) option.
 Also note GitHub Pages does not support the lsi option when generating sites.
-    .static\n_files | A list of all static files (i.e. files not processed by Jekyll's converters or the Liquid renderer).
+    .static<br/>_files | A list of all static files (i.e. files not processed by Jekyll's converters or the Liquid renderer).
 Each file has five properties: path, modified_time, name, basename and extname.
-    .html\n_pages | A subset of `site.pages` listing those which end in `.html`.
+    .html<br/>_pages | A subset of `site.pages` listing those which end in `.html`.
-    .html\n_files | A subset of `site.static_files` listing those which end in `.html`.
+    .html<br/>_files | A subset of `site.static_files` listing those which end in `.html`.
-    .foo | `foo: bar` | All the variables set via the command line and your _config.yml are available through the site variable.
+    .foo | `foo: bar` All the variables set via the command line and your _config.yml are available through the site variable.

 #### Page Variables